gabledata/recap-website/docs/integrations/confluent-schema-registry.md

 ## Limitations and Constraints

-1. ConfluentRegistryReader does not support [schema references](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#schema-references).
+1. ConfluentRegistryClient does not support [schema references](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#schema-references).

 The conversion functions raise a `ValueError` exception if the conversion is not possible.